 The formal name for the "Independent Review Organization" is the "Independent Review Entity."
-It is sometimes called the "IRE." is sometimes edited the liter
+Is sometimes called the "IRE." is some time and an analysis analysis analysis and an analysis and an analysis and an analysis

 Step 1: The Independent Review Organization reviews your appeal.